As the standard deviation σ decreases, what happens to the ... | Study Prep in Pearson+

-Given the sample data set: , what is the standard deviation of this sample?
+Given the data set , , , , what is the variance of the data set?
+Round your answer to the nearest hundredth.

 - 1. Intro to Stats and Collecting Data1h 14m